Eggplant Chicken Parmesan | Gluten-Free

 - 1 cup spicy marinara sauce

-Combine the rice cereal and 1 tablespoon of the Parmesan cheese in a mini-prep so that it is finely crushed.
+Finely crush the rice cereal using a a mini-prep or rolling pin.
 Put the flour, eggs and cereal mixture in three separate shallow bowls.
-Dredge each piece of chicken in the flour, dip in the eggs then thoroughly coat with the cereal mixture.
+Dredge each piece of chicken in the flour, dip in the eggs then thoroughly coat with the crushed cereal.
 Set on wax paper on a plate.
 Repeat for the rest of the chicken cutlets.

-- Heat the olive oil in a large cast iron skillet over medium high heat.
+Heat the olive oil and coconut oil in a large cast iron skillet over medium high heat.
 Add the chicken and cook for about 3-4 minutes, then flip and cook for another 3-4 minutes until golden brown.
 Transfer to a paper towel-lined plate to drain off excess oil.

-- Place the chicken on a baking sheet or cast iron grill pan.
-Place 1-2 eggplant slices on each fried chicken cutlet and top evenly with the sauce and remaining Parmesan.
+Place the fried chicken on a baking sheet or cast iron grill pan.
+Place 1-2 eggplant slices on each fried chicken cutlet and top evenly with the marinara sauce.
+Sprinkle with the grated Parmesan and mozzarella.
 Bake until the cheese is melted, about 5 minutes.
 Enjoy!